seankennelly/Dumbutu_Link/README.md

 - Made sure all images have an alt tag
 - Removed unused JS files (click-scroll.js, counter.js, custom.js)

-www.dumbutulink.com now purchased, so new site launched to there.
+www.dumbutulink.com domain now purchased, so new site launched to there.